 Your campaign exists in your imagination and the imaginations of the players.
-For everyone to get the most out of the game, it falls to the DM to serve as a narrator for the action.
+For everyone to get the most out of the game, the DM must serve as a narrator for the action.

 This doesn't mean that you tell the players what their characters do.
 The decisions regarding player character actions should always rest in the hands of the players.
-Instead, you should serve as the portal into the imaginary world, the eyes and ears (and other senses) of the characters.
+Instead, you serve as the portal into the imaginary world, the eyes and ears (and other senses) of the characters.
 If you do this well, the game really comes alive.